 It will be up to each organisation or individual to assess whether this guidance applies to their activity and what additional guidance they may need to refer to, to ensure that activity is of sufficiently low risk to undertake at this time.

-Where an activity is classed as youthwork, other guidance has been developed.
+Where an activity is classed as youth work, COVID-19 guidance on youthwork has been developed.

 - COVID-19 remobilisation of maternity and neonatal services